jmignault/coffeemeasure/README.md

 # coffeemeasure

-A Clojure application that calulates how many grams of coffee are needed to produce a given amount of made coffee in ounces.
+A Clojure application that calulates how many grams of coffee are needed to produce a given amount of made coffee in mL.

 ## Usage

 (coffeemeasure *integer*)

-Where *integer* is desired ounces of made coffee
+Where *integer* is desired mL of made coffee

 ## License